szabgab/perlmaven.com/sites/en/pages/how-to-fetch-the-cpan-dependency-tree-of-a-perl-module.md

 ## Get information about a Perl module on CPAN

 A Perl module is the pm file that is interesting for the developer.
-It is what you load into memory with the <b>use</b> statement.
+It is what you load into memory with the **use** statement.
 Each Perl module is packaged into a distribution, but in the first example we examine a single module.

 ```perl